Our focus is the wellbeing of your child(ren).

 - It is recommended that both parents have their own Patient Portal account, so that each has access to their child’s medical information.

-- Either parent/legal guardian can sign for permission to treat.
-This means other persons (grandparents, nannies, step-parent, the other parent, etc.) are authorized to bring your child to our practice, and can consent for treatment during that visit.
+- Either parent/legal guardians can sign for permission to treat.
+This means other persons (grandparents, nannies, step or other parent etc.) are authorized to bring your child to our practice and can consent for treatment during that visit.
+There may be instances where it is required that a parent or legal guardian must consent for treatment.

-- Step-parents married to a biological or legal parent are not considered legal guardians unless there is something in place from the other biological parent that gives up guardianship rights of the child such as adoption.
+- Step parents married to a biological or legal parent are not considered legal guardians unless there is something in place from the other biological parent that gives up guardianship rights of the child, such as legal adoption.

 Requests for a parent to be removed or denied access must be: